Project-MONAI/monai-deploy/guidelines/monai-application-package.md

 Provides information about the MAP's package layout.
 Not intended as a mechanism for controlling how the MAP is used or how the MAP's application is executed.

 > [!IMPORTANT]
-> The format and schema of the Package Manifest has not defined as part of this document.
+> The format and schema of the Package Manifest has not been defined as part of this document.
 > These items are suggested, but not part of any specification yet.

 - Package Manifest MUST be UTF-8 encoded and use the JavaScript Object Notation (JSON) format.